Table Of Contents

 - Emailing firstname.lastname@example.org

-At any time, you may also contact a lawyer at Schmidt & Clark, LLP, for more information about how to file Belviq Cancer Lawsuits.
+At any time, you may also contact a lawyer at Schmidt & Clark for more information about how to file Belviq Cancer Lawsuits.

 Should I Stop Taking Belviq?

 The FDA required that all Belviq patients stop taking the drug and talk to their doctors immediately.
 Also, the FDA requested that you properly dispose of the drug or take unused pills to a drug take-back location.

 Why Are People Filing Lawsuits Against Belviq?

 For those who have been diagnosed with cancer after using Belviq, there may be compensation available to assist with a number of damages.
 The unfortunate reality is that thousands of people trusted Belviq to help them lose weight while actually exposing them to higher cancer risks.

 What Compensation Could I Be Awarded?